pnp/sp-dev-fx-extensions/samples/js-command-hide-commands/README.md

 So the CSS Selector to hide this  button would be  button[name="Quick edit"]

-Note that the CSS Selector can be used to hoed ANY element on the list views for the selected list/library (for fun we could hide every 5th row in the view for anyone who has addListItems permission :-))
+Note that the CSS Selector can be used to hide ANY element on the list views for the selected list/library (for fun we could hide every 5th row in the view for anyone who has addListItems permission :-)).
+The solution sets the the style to display:none on any elements that match the CSS Selecor.
+Other styles could be applied with a simple code modification, or the styles to be applied could be added in the 'Hidden Commands' list.